Freeze Kale for Quick Smoothies and Last-Minute Meals

 Blanching kale before freezing prevents the leaves from turning bitter, helps maintain their color and extends storage life.
 Blanched kale can be frozen for up to 6 months.
 To blanch kale, bring a large pot of water to a boil and fill a large bowl with ice water.
 Cook the kale leaves in the boiling water until they brighten in color, about 2 minutes, then plunge into the bowl of ice water to stop the cooking and preserve the color.
 Drain the leaves and dry them thoroughly.
 Do the same with the kale stems but cook them until they are just tender, about 3 minutes.

-Two Ways to Freeze Kale
+How to Freeze Kale

 You can freeze whole bunches of kale by placing the leaves in an airtight freezer bag.
 Squeeze out as much air as possible before you seal and freeze.
 Freezing a bigger batch of kale is quick and it's ideal when you want to use a good amount of it to make a side dish like sautéed kale or when you plan to use it in soups and stews.
 The stems can also just go in an airtight freezer bag, and they'll make a great addition to those soups and stews as well.

-Pictured Recipe: Kale-Butternut Squash Gratin
+Pictured recipe: Kale-Butternut Squash Gratin

 If you don't need a lot of kale at once, you can scrunch kale leaves into 1-serving bundles, place them on a baking sheet and freeze for about 2 hours, or until solid.
 Transfer the frozen kale bundles to an airtight freezer bag, squeeze out as much air as possible, then seal, label and freeze.
 This method requires a bit more time and effort but can be more convenient if you only need a small amount of kale for making a green smoothie or a single serving of kale pasta.